evaxwu/Air-Quality-Shiny-App/README.md

 -   [Shiny app](https://hanjimin06.shinyapps.io/furredflies/) is the
     link to our shiny app website

--   All folders have a README.Rmd and README.md file that describe the content of the folder.
+-   Each folder has a README.Rmd and README.md file that describe the content of the folder.